gleb-lobastov/puppeteer-scenario/README.md

 ## Postponed values

-Postponed values are a mechanism that helps to write simple and concise references to often required evaluations, such as context values or page evaluations
+Postponed values are a mechanism that helps to write simple and concise references to often required evaluations, such as context values or page evaluations.
+Postponed values can be used inside expect.arrayContaining and expect.objectContaining objects

 ```javascript
 import {